akitching/QuotaNotify/README.md

 Configuration
 -------------
 QuotaNotify can pull its configuration from `config.xml` in the install directory and/or the Windows registry.
-Settings defined in the registry will override settings defined in `config.xml`.
+Settings defined in the User's registry hive override the local machine's registry hive, which overrides settings defined in `config.xml`.
 If no settings are defined in either the registry of `config.xml`, QuotaNotify will use its default values.

 ### Settings
 #### Initial Interval